How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 }

-Step 5: Mark the File as Resolved
+Step 5: Stage the Resolution

 git add src/auth/login.js